apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

     with the same interface as provided by the
     <a href="https://crawlee.dev/api/core/class/Log" target="_blank"><code>Crawlee.utils.log</code></a>
     object in Crawlee.
-    The log messages are written directly to the actor run log, which is useful for monitoring and debugging.
+    The log messages are written directly to the Actor run log, which is useful for monitoring and debugging.
     Note that <code>log.debug()</code> only prints messages to the log if the **Enable debug log** input setting is set.